sabio-engineering/cookbook-dvelp/handbook/information-security/cryptographic-controls-policy.md

 and Android devices using various methods.

 During on-boarding, you will be provided with a company-licensed 1Password vault for storing your passwords.
 You must use this for DVELP accounts.

-This includes using the 1Password password generator to create secure passwords.
+We encourage using the 1Password password generator to generate strong passwords.
+However, you may generate your own passwords as long as 1Password's strength checker considers it "very good" or better.

 Storing login credentials for DVELP accounts anywhere other than 1Password is prohibited.